Body Dysmorphic Disorder Treatment: Therapy, Medications

 Medication – As with other types of obsessive-compulsive disorders, the SSRI class of medications are highly effective in BDD treatment.
-These medications are prescribed as antidepressants, but also work in treating OCD.
-Some examples of SSRIs prescribed in treatment for body dysmorphic disorder include:
+These medications are prescribed as antidepressants but also work in treating OCD.
+Some examples of SSRIs prescribed in the treatment for body dysmorphic disorder include:

 You can find a complete list of antidepressant medications here.

 These SSRIs work effectively and typically come with very mild side effects.
 Other antidepressants haven't proved as effective in BDD treatment, but doctors sometimes prescribe them along with SSRIs because they work well to reduce obsessive thinking.
 Physicians and mental health professionals will also frequently advise patients with BDD to join one of the body dysmorphic disorder support groups in the community.
 Talking with others who have similar experiences can help people with BDD feel less alone and isolated.